RENCI/apsviz-timeseriesdb-ingest/README.md

 python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

 where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
-Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this examle 4358-2023042312-namforecast shows.
+Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-namforecast shows.

+### Create and Ingest ApsViz Station Data:

+The ApsViz station data is used by the ApsViz interface to display station that have data for a specific model run, so this station data is not the same station data in the drf_gauge_station table.
+The ApsViz station data is ingested into the drf_apsviz_station table, which contains additional columns, including the modelRunID and timemark, which the ApsViz interface uses.
+To create this data from the original harvest meta files, and ingest it into the drf_apsviz_station table run the following command:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --modelRunID xxxx-dddddddddd-mmmmmmmmmmm --inputTask runApsVizStationCreateIngest

+Where xxxx-dddddddddd-mmmmmmmmmmm is the same as described above.

-#### Create and Ingest Data Files
+### Create and Ingest Data Files

-##### To create and ingest the observation data files first run the command:
+#### To create and ingest the observation data files first run the command:

 python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataCreate